 Don’t be intimidated by grilling fish.
 A layer of lemon slices is all you need to prevent the fish from sticking to the grate.

-- 24 oz uncooked Atlantic cod, or other firm white fish, such as tilapia (four 6-oz fillets)
+uncooked Atlantic cod24 oz, or other firm white fish, such as tilapia (four 6-oz fillets)

 lemon(s)2 medium, sliced 1/4-in thick (you’ll need 12 slices total)